varuncns/ecommerce-backend/README.md

 - MySQL (locally or Docker)
 - Postman / curl
 - Git installed
-- IDE like IntelliJ or VS Code
+- IDE like IntelliJ or Eclipse

 ---